A better customer experience in banking through the optimal use of humans and machines

 - Does artificial intelligence conflict with personal customer relations?

-- Four scenarios for optimal cooperation between man and machine
+- Four scenarios for optimal cooperation between humans and machines

 "Improved digital customer interaction", "personalised offers and services", "shorter response times", "avoiding customer churn" – the goals behind many of Zühlke’s current project enquiries from the banking and finance industry can be summarised under the heading "Improving the customer experience".
 Our subjective assessment that the customer experience is currently the number one topic in the banking world is supported statistically: according to the Digital Banking Report , for 80% of the companies surveyed, improving the digital customer experience is one of the 3 most important strategic goals in the financial industry.